Meg Ryan

 Personal life

 Ryan married actor Dennis Quaid on February 14, 1991.
-They are said to have fallen in love during the shooting of their second film together, D.O.A.[51]
-They have one child together, Jack Quaid, born April 24, 1992.[52][53]
-During the filming of Proof of Life, she had a romance with actor Russell Crowe.[54]
-She and Quaid announced their separation in June 2000,[51] and their divorce became final on July 16, 2001.[55]
-In 2008, InStyle reported that Quaid, according to Ryan, had been unfaithful to her for a long time.[56]
-In 2017 Ryan denied this, telling ABC News "We both behaved very honorably — in our marriage and in our breakup.
-He never cheated on me.
-I can’t believe they’re saying that about him."[57]
+They are said to have fallen in love during the shooting of their second film together, D.O.A.
+She agreed to marry him only after he ended his cocaine addiction.
+They have one child together, Jack Quaid, born April 24, 1992.
+She and Quaid separated and their divorce became final on July 16, 2001.

-In January 2006, Ryan adopted a 14-month-old girl from China whom she named Daisy True.[58][59][60]
-Since 2010, Ryan has been in a relationship with American singer-songwriter John Mellencamp.[61][62]
+In January 2006, Ryan adopted a 14-month-old girl from China named Daisy True.
+In 2010, Ryan began a relationship with American singer-songwriter John Mellencamp.
+In late 2014, it was reported that they had ended their relationship after three years of dating.

-Ryan supports the Democratic Party, especially its environmental protection programs and initiatives.[63][64]
-In 2003, she supported Wesley Clark's campaign for U.S. president.[65]
-She supported John Kerry during the 2004 presidential election.[66]
+Ryan supported the Democratic Party, especially its environmental protection programs and initiatives.
+In 2003, she supported Wesley Clark's campaign for U.S. president.
+She supported John Kerry during the 2004 presidential elections.

 Filmography